 So the question is: why is my result so different from the ecological footprint?
 Well, they're measuring different things.
 Ecological footprints only look at how much land it takes to meet our needs and absorb our waste products.
 It neglects extinction.
 It neglects how much disturbance it takes to break an ecosystem.

 So if the problem is orders of magnitude worse, then the solution is probably going to be orders of magnitude more intense than what we're experiencing right now.
 This is a really tight design constraint.
 Paradoxically, what I've found with design is that when you have extreme design constraints, the creativity of the solutions goes way up.
 I'm designing to something that is more extreme than many other people are saying.
-For example, if you look in the National Geographic cities of the future issue -- I think this was last year, in April of 2019 -- they mentioned E.O.
+For example, if you look in the National Geographic Cities of the Future issue—I think this was last year, in April of 2019—they mentioned E.O.
 Wilson's initiative to set aside half of the Earth's land surface in conservation.
-That's a really good idea, but I'm saying, actually it should be more like 98% And that's what I'm designing to and again there are gonna turn out to be some amazing advantages to designing to that point rather than just 1/2.
+That's a really good idea, but I'm saying, actually it should be more like 98%.
+And that's what I'm designing to.
+And again there are gonna turn out to be some amazing advantages to designing to that point rather than just to half.

 So we need to shrink our land use and resource use by 95%.
 Is that even possible?
 Amazingly, yes!
 How?
 By making strong design choices.

 The next strong design choice we need to make is to aggregate rather than separate functions, and I'm gonna get into more details in a few episodes.
-But a reference design which you can download in the show notes has bike paths that are covered for year around use.
+But our Reference Design, which you can download in the show notes, has bike paths that are covered for year around use.
 Now the way that I suggest we cover the bike paths is to use photovoltaic cells.
 And there's a lot of advanced technologies coming down the pike that might make this interesting.
-So, for example, there's thin film, photovoltaics that could actually be embedded in glass or plastic to provide semi transparent covers that you could ride under a seemingly open sky with some ultraviolet protection and total rain protection that's also generating solar energy.
+So, for example, there's thin film, photovoltaics that could actually be embedded in glass or plastic to provide a semi transparent cover, so that you could ride under a seemingly open sky with some ultraviolet protection and total rain protection that's also generating solar energy.
 And, of course, there's plenty of off the shelf technologies that would do the job quite well also today.

 And the final strong design choice that's gonna help us is to use and learn from natural ecology.
-So, for example, garden and farm soils are 99% sterile.
-According to an article in the August 26, 2005 issue of Science magazine.
-Gans, Wolinsky and Dunbar compared the biodiversity of farm soils to forests, soils and what they found was in a handful of garden soil.
+So, for example, garden and farm soils are 99% sterile, according to an article in the August 26, 2005 issue of Science magazine.
+Gans, Wolinsky and Dunbar compared the biodiversity of farm soils to forest soils, and what they found was in a handful of garden soil.
 You'll find, of course, billions of individual microbes of one sort or another, but about 10,000 different species of them.
-Now that may sound like a lot, but in the same handful of forest soil where you have a healthy climax forest, so it's a well established forest, you're gonna find, like, a 1,000,000 species.
-So there's 100 times more biodiversity in that soil and that greater diversity increases the retention of nutrients.
+Now that may sound like a lot, but in the same handful of forest soil—where you have a healthy climax forest, so it's a well established forest—you're gonna find, like, 1,000,000 species.
+So there's 100× more biodiversity in that soil, and that greater diversity increases the retention of nutrients.
 That's why forests don't need as many inputs such as fertilizers, minerals, mulch, even water as compared to a farm or a garden.
 And we can use this in designing cities.

 The urban theorist Jane Jacobs commented that local economies are similar to healthy ecosystems in this respect.
 A greater diversity of local businesses, she argued, tends to keep money circulating longer in the neighborhood.
-So by bringing our food system, our food production system much, much closer to home, we've activated that cycling of economic resource is on a much smaller scale, and that's ecologically efficient.
+So by bringing our food production system much, much closer to home, we've activated that cycling of economic resources on a much smaller scale, and that's ecologically efficient.
 And Jacobs and I would argue it's also economically much more efficient as well.